intermernet/docker-magento/README.md

 __Dockerfile to install Magento and OpenSSH__

-Currently installs Apache, MySQL, OpenSSH and Magento but does not configure Magento.
+Currently installs Apache, PHP, MySQL, OpenSSH and Magento but does not configure Magento.

 Example usage: